 Which Of The Following Quantities Has Units Of A Velocity

-Let's delve into the concept of velocity and identify which physical quantities share its units.
+Let's get into the concept of velocity and identify which physical quantities share its units.
 Understanding velocity, its dimensions, and how it relates to other physical quantities is crucial in physics and engineering.

 Understanding Velocity

 Velocity is a fundamental concept in physics that describes the rate at which an object changes its position.
 It is a vector quantity, meaning it has both magnitude (speed) and direction.
-The units of velocity are derived from its definition: change in position (displacement) divided by the change in time.
+The units of velocity are derived from its definition: change in position (displacement) divided by the change in time Easy to understand, harder to ignore..

 • Meters per second (m/s) - SI unit